DiffCut: Catalyzing Zero-Shot Semantic Segmentation with Diffusion Features and Recursive Normalized Cut: Experiments

 As good candidates for a task of unsupervised segmentation are expected to be semantically coherent, we conduct a comparison between different families of foundation models on their internal alignment at the patch-level.
 Selected models include text-to-image DMs (SSD-1B \cite{gupta2024progressive}), text-aligned contrastive models (CLIP \cite{radford2021learning}, SigLIP \cite{zhai2023sigmoid}) and self-supervised models (DINO \cite{caron2021emerging}, DINOv2 \cite{oquab2024dinov}).
 At the exception of DINO-ViT-B/16, evaluated models are of roughly similar size, approximately 300M parameters for DINOv2, CLIP-ViT-L/14 and SigLIP-ViT-L/16 and 400M for SSD-1B UNet encoder.

 As in \citep{mukhoti2023open}, we collect patch representations from various vision encoders and store their corresponding target classes using the segmentation labels.
 Given $\hat{z}_{i} = \mathcal{E}(\mathbf{x_1})_{i} \in \mathbb{R}^{D_v}$ and $\hat{z}_{j} = \mathcal{E}(\mathbf{x_2})_{j} \in \mathbb{R}^{D_v}$, the patch representations of images $\mathbf{x_1}$ and $\mathbf{x_2}$ at respectively index $i$ and $j$, we compute their cosine similarity ~and use this score as a binary classifier to predict if the two patches belong to the same class.
-Given $l(\mathbf{x_1})_{i}$ and $l(\mathbf{x_2})_{j}$, the labels associated to the patches, if $l(\mathbf{x_1})_{i, j} = l(\mathbf{x_2})_{p, q}$, the target value for binary classification is 1, else 0.
+Given $l(\mathbf{x_1})_{i}$ and $l(\mathbf{x_2})_{j}$, the labels associated with the patches, if $l(\mathbf{x_1})_{i, j} = l(\mathbf{x_2})_{p, q}$, the target value for binary classification is 1, else 0.
 We present in \cref{fig:roc} the ROC curve and AUC score for our candidate models.
-We observe that SSD-1B UNet encoder \citep{gupta2024progressive} demonstrates a greater patch-level alignment than any other candidate model with an AUC score of 0.83, even surpassing DINOv2 \citep{oquab2024dinov}.
-We further exhibit the outstanding alignment between patch representations associated to semantically similar concepts with qualitative results in \cref{fig:backbone_semantic_coherence}.
-We provide additional qualitative examples patch-level alignment in \cref{fig:additional_semantic_coherence}.
+We observe that SSD-1B UNet encoder \citep{gupta2024progressive} demonstrates greater patch-level alignment than any other candidate model with an AUC score of 0.83, even surpassing DINOv2 \citep{oquab2024dinov}.
+We also show the outstanding alignment between patch representations associated with semantically similar concepts with qualitative results in \cref{fig:backbone_semantic_coherence}.
+We provide additional qualitative examples of patch-level alignment in \cref{fig:additional_semantic_coherence}.

 A potential rationale for this observation lies in the superior semantic information retention of a diffusion model compared to alternative backbones, attributed to its inherent capacity to set a structural image layout, internally acquired during the training phase.
-These results provides insight into the strong clustering results presented in previous section, as improved semantic coherence suggests that patches belonging to the same object are more effectively clustered.
+These results provide insight into the strong clustering results presented in the previous section, as improved semantic coherence suggests that patches belonging to the same object are more effectively clustered.